-The County and those Proposers awarded a development rights, shall work together in obtaining HUD Environmental Clearances for the property under this WOPR pursuant to 24 CFR parts 50 or 58, as applicable.
-See corresponding Project Sites Attachments, including Environmental Reports, and DERM Memorandum, when available, by clicking on the following link: Project Sites Attachments.
+The County and those Proposers awarded development rights, shall work together in obtaining HUD Environmental Clearances for the property under this RFP pursuant to 24 CFR parts 50 or 58, as applicable.
+See corresponding Project Sites Attachments, as some project sites have previously produced Environmental Reports and DERM Memorandums available, by clicking on the following link: Project Sites Attachments.

-The Selected Proposer for each group will be responsible to perform its due diligence environmental site analysis and obtain the Environmental Site Assessment (ESA) reports for sites where reports are not available through this WOPR, and pay for all, or any further environmental assessments/testing, and source removal, as required by Miami-Dade County Regulatory and Economic Resources (RER) / Department of Environmental Management (DERM).
-Selected Proposers are responsible to submit all ESA reports it conducts for DERM review and DERM recommendations.
+The Selected Proposer will be responsible to perform its due diligence environmental site analysis and obtain the Environmental Site Assessment (ESA) reports for sites where reports are not available through this RFP, and pay for all, or any further environmental assessments/testing, and source removal, as required by Miami-Dade County Regulatory and Economic Resources (RER) / Department of Environmental Management (DERM).
+Selected Proposers are responsible to submit all ESA reports it produces for DERM review and DERM recommendations and provide them to HUD if necessary.